hari-vash/Mood-Detector/README.md

 # Known Limitations
 - FER2013 is a lab-collected dataset with large class imbalance and noise.
 - Haar cascade face detection is inconsistent and sometimes fails with non-frontal faces, poor lighting etc.
-- 3-class scope is deliberate but limits applicability
+- 3-class scope is deliberate but limits applicability.
 - Model's performance and metrics reflects dataset noise, not architectural failure.

 # Acknowledgement/Data